prebid/Prebid.js/publisher-api.md

 The below code snippet is the **default** setting for ad server targeting.
 For each bidder's bid, Prebid.js will set the below 4 keys (`hb_bidder`, `hb_adid`, `hb_pb`, `hb_size`) with their corresponding values.
 The key value pair targeting is applied to the bid's corresponding ad unit.
 Your ad ops team will have the ad server's line items target the 4 keys.

 If you'd like to customize the key value pairs, you can overwrite the settings as the below example shows. **Note** that once you updated the settings, let your ad ops team know about the change, so they can update the line item targeting accordingly.

+There's no need to include the following code if you choose to use the default setting.

 {% highlight js %}